Almo-ond-tech/panda_display/README.md

 ## How to attach

 The components for the head, the tail and paws are meant to be glued together firmly because I'll print them separately to have different colors since I don't have a multi-color printer.
 Then that gets attached to the main body excluding the bottom.
-You can then place all the electrical stuff inside and do the wiring and close everything up with the bottom plate.
+You can then place all the electrical stuff inside, do the wiring and close everything up with the bottom plate.

 <img width="1299" height="744" alt="pandaCase no componets_prettier" src="https://github.com/user-attachments/assets/270c8c48-6e64-4d75-a0c5-5bb084d0829d" />
 <img width="1211" height="662" alt="pandaCase open_prettier" src="https://github.com/user-attachments/assets/47945d11-afb0-4ec4-8d61-b1c2972aaab2" />